Editors | Subscribe | Submit | Archives

 ORIL strongly prefers manuscripts to be submitted through Scholastica, but submissions are also accepted via e-mail.
 Submissions should include a cover letter and a resume or CV.

 All submissions should be double-spaced, twelve-point font, with footnotes.
-Citations should conform to The Bluebook: A Uniform System of Citation (21st ed.
-2020) and The Chicago Manual of Style (17th ed.
-2017).
+Submissions should conform to the latest editions of The Bluebook: A Uniform System of Citation and The Chicago Manual of Style.

 Digitized issues from 1999 to present are available from HeinOnline (login required).